Running mate: Outside the United States

 In many countries in which there are a president and vice-president with both positions being directly elected by popular vote, the running mate of the winning presidential candidate automatically assumes the vice-presidency; a notable exception is the Philippines, in which one presidential candidate can be (and usually is) elected with the running mate of an opposing candidate.

+In legislatures

-In the Republic of Ireland, the term "running mate" refers to members of the same party who are running for the same constituency in a general election for Dáil Éireann.
+In the Republic of Ireland, the term "running mate" refers to members of the same party who are running for the same constituency in a general election for Dáil Éireann, under the STV system.

+In party-list proportional representation, candidates of a political party are arranged in a list (whether closed- or open-list) to sit in the number of seats accorded to the party by its percentage of the vote.
+Candidates who are not seated due to being ranked lower on the list than the number of seats accorded to the party are able to fill the party's seats as alternates if vacancies occur.